uw-dims/dims-tp/source/testidentification.rst

 """"""""""""

-Test of the Dashboard Web Application at the system level will include (1) End-to-end testing, performed by testers using the DWA Client UI, and (2) Automated tests to verify availability of the CSCI at full system startup and at defined intervals.
+Test of the Dashboard Web Application at the system level will include (1) End-to-end acceptance testing, performed by testers using the DWA Client UI, and (2) Automated tests to verify operation and availability of the CSCI at system startup and at defined intervals.
 They are described in this document as part of the FQT suite of tests.